Installing Ubuntu Linux in VirtualBox on top of Windows, Mac, or another Linux system

 In the next article we'll continue with some experimentation, but if you are familiar with Linux you can already start using it.

-One thing I'd mention here is how to run off the machine.
+One thing I'd mention here is how to turn off the machine.

 Type in (without the '$' that just represents the prompt in our example: